MaximeD/timetablejs/README.md

 ```

-See `examples/` for a working example.
+[See it online](http://maximed.github.io/timetablejs/) for a working example.